enbraun/slate/source/includes/_resource.md

 ```

 Retrieves the details of an existing resource.
-You only need to  provide the unique resource identifier as request parameter that was returned upon resource creation.
+You only need to provide the unique resource identifier that was returned upon resource creation as request parameter .

 ### Returns